Networked Media Open Specifications

 ]

-interface_ip: IP address of the network interface the receiver MUST use.
-If set to auto the receiver MUST determine which interface to use.
+IP address of the network interface the receiver SHOULD use.
+The receiver SHOULD provide an enum in the constraints endpoint, which contain the available interface addresses.
+If set to auto the receiver MUST determine which interface to use for itself.

 Controllers